Tonyeseh/alx-low_level_programming/0x0E-structures_tydef/README.md

-Definition of tasks in this directory
+Definition of tasks in this directory.